kowshikdontu/Strideo-assist/README.md

 # static portal made for entrepreneurship plans
-## Deployment

-The project is deployed and can be accessed at the following link:
+## still under development, have a look of what is made

 [Live Demo](https://kowshikdontu.github.io/Strideo-assist/)